hughbien/bulletin/README.md

 Description
 ===========

 Personalized news client.
-Aggregates news from RSS feeds, Reddit, and Hacker News and ranks links according to your tastes.
+Aggregates news from RSS feeds and ranks according to your tastes.

 Installation
 ============